arn-c0de/InteractiveChecklists/README.md

 ## Features

 -   **Unified File System**: The app manages files from both bundled assets and internal storage, presenting them in a single, hierarchical view.
--   **Multi-Tab Navigation**: Open multiple documents simultaneously with swipeable tabs, quick switching between recent files, and persistent tab state across app restarts.
+-   **Multi-Tab System**: Open multiple documents (MD/PDF) simultaneously.
+Includes a scrollable Tab Bar with file icons, close buttons, active tab highlighting, swipe navigation, a Quick Tab Switcher bottom sheet for rapid switching, navigation history, and tab persistence across restarts.
 -   **PDF Viewer**: A custom-built PDF viewer with support for annotations (drawing, highlighting, erasing), pinch-to-zoom, page-snapping, and color inversion.
 -   **Interactive Markdown Checklists**: View and interact with markdown checklists, with support for collapsible sections and stateful checkboxes.
 -   **Tagging System**: Assign multiple tags to files for easy filtering and organization.
 -   **Data Persistence**: User preferences, annotations, shortcuts, tags, and open tabs are all saved locally.
+ -   **QuickNotes**: In-app persistent notes using Room database and repository pattern, with migration from SharedPreferences, search, autosave, markdown editor, clickable internal links, and a compact Quick Access sheet.

 ## Architecture